lum-supakorn/lum-supakorn.github.io/_posts/2024-02-14-assemble-system-fvm-unstructured.markdown

 This note presents an algorithm for assembling the linear system that is a result of the discretization of the scalar transport equation on an unstructured mesh.
 I wrote this while researching the finite-volume method.
 The discretization process was discussed in the [previous post][fvm_post].

 ## Data Structures
 First, we need mesh information.
 The structures that hold this information is really simple.
-I store the nodes, the faces, and the cells (we will collectively call these *entities*) in their own arrays (`std::vector` in my case).
+I store the nodes, the faces, and the cells (we will collectively call these *entities*) in their own arrays.
 They are also ordered because I need to access each entity by its index in the array.

 I am currently relying on [Gmsh][gmsh] to generate finite-volume mesh for me.
 Sadly, since Gmsh is a finite-element mesh generator, it does not support finite-volume mesh by default, so connectivity information which is important for finite-volume algorithms is not exported from the program.
 I wrote this [simple Python script][convert_gmsh_fvm] to extract this information from the original finite-element mesh file and store it in three files: `node`, `face`, and `cell`.
 I then just read these files and store the data in the three vectors.